Daily Prayer from the Anglican Prayer Book for Australia

 The readings in the podcast may include ancient and old-fashioned sayings and instructions that we do not in any way condone as in use or to be used in today’s modern world.
 The readings have not been modernised to reflect todays thinking, instead the readings remain from the old version of the NRSV bible.
 The podcast owners explicitly declare that each listener is responsible for their own actions in response to the bible readings and the podcast owners bare no responsibility in this sense.

-Led by Felicity Scott, an Anglican lay minister in Queensland, Australia.
+Led by Felicity Scott, a prayer minister in Queensland, Australia.

 The full prayer transcript is available by going to this episode on the Podcast website.